 Once you have entered your code, to upload it to your Arduino click on the arrow which points to the right:

-Once you upload it to your MKR1000, the LED will light up.
+Once you upload it to your Arduino, the LED will light up.

 Pro-tip

 When wiring up a breadboard it worth always testing the output devices using build in example programs to ensure that your breadboard works as expected.